Skip to main content

 What are the experiences from the EaP countries in developing a model based on circular economy, from design to production of products and their consumption?
 What are the barriers that limit access to bank financing of circular projects and, as a result, hinder their implementation?

-Room 3: State policy evaluation: a must-have for EU accession countries
+Plenary room: State policy evaluation: a must-have for EU accession countries

 Following the first intergovernmental conferences with Moldova and Ukraine in June 2024, the screening process is progressing, the opening of negotiations on the fundamentals cluster is expected to be in 2025.
 The effectiveness of the state policy is a crucial element within the analytical examination of the EU acquis.
 Both countries have to demonstrate transparency, accountability, and effectiveness of their policies which is possible only with proper monitoring and evaluation system in place.
 In this regard, civil society has an important role to play.
 Despite Georgia’s candidate status, the Georgian government’s intensified crackdown on civil society in the context of the Foreign Agent Law have hampered civil society’s ability to exercise its functions and directly jeopardised the country’s path towards the EU.